Javran/handy/README.md

 handy
 =====

-Some Haskell functions that I think is handy
+There are some handy functions not included in the standard library.

+Here I make a collection of them.